 July 2nd, 2014

-The sub-heading, ‘unconventional’, on our masthead may need some clarification.
-We are not talking about a wild and capricious flaunting of the imagination which delivers a quirky, awkward, hard to live with garden regardless of its capacity to meet your practical needs.
+When we mention the word ‘unconventional’ as part of our modus operandi at Garden Studio we are not talking about a wild and capricious flaunting of the imagination which delivers a quirky, awkward, hard to live with garden regardless of its capacity to meet your practical needs.
 The intention, in making an unconventional garden, is to place the fundamentals of good design such as ergonomics, sustainability, function and aesthetics as roots from which ideas flourish and from which your personal ‘complexity of life’ can derive strength.

 The following list attempts to represent some of the complexities or attributes of your life which we at Garden Studio will find quintessential when planning your garden: